 What should financial advisors be posting on social media?
 What types of blogs, podcasts and videos get the most engagement and are the most searched types of content from investors and consumers.
 I’m Samantha Russell, the Chief Evangelist at FMG Suite and Twenty Over Ten.
 And today I’m going to give you ten content types that are proven to work for financial advisors with your digital marketing.
 Okay.
 So let’s hop right in.
 And for each one of these, I’m going to give you the idea and then give you some actual examples of others that have done it really well so that it will get the creative just as flowing.

-1. Your Take On Recent News Headlines
+1. Your Take on Recent News Headlines

 So the first one is right now I think more relevant than ever, which is your take on a recent news headline.
 So the reason this works is timely and relevant.
-Content studies have shown has really exploded as the content type that consumers prefer over anything else, especially as we spend more and more of our time online on social media.
-We want to be part of the conversation of what’s happening in the news.
+Content studies have shown that what has really exploded is the content type that consumers prefer over anything else, especially as we spend more and more of our time online on social media.
+We want to be part of the conversation about what’s happening in the news.
 So you can do this by taking a news headline, taking a research report, a stat, something that’s breaking news and giving your opinion on it.

 So I love this example here from my friend Benjamin Brant.
-He did a podcast episode where he was saying, Boomers, want to stay home.
+He did a podcast episode where he was saying, “Boomers Want to Stay Home.”
 Senior housing now faces a budding Glut, and he’s talking about some different research that was done about senior living and what it means for planning for your own retirement.
 Right.
 I love that example.

 Here’s another one from 2050 Wealth Partners, and they have basic investment principles we can learn from Game Stop.
 So last year, when there was all of the Game Stop mean stock drama, they created this quick blog post that they then could share on social media.
 So I love that one as well.

 2. Summarize Breaking News & Potential Impact